 Neurocognitive testing has been used in the evaluation of mild traumatic brain injury for many years but more recently with sports concussions.
 Used in college and professional sports for more than five years, this test is currently being used in the NFL, NHL, NBA, USA Olympic Team, The Ohio State University and several area high schools.

-The test used by Nationwide Children’s Sports Medicine is a computerized test.
-The test will use a computerized deck of cards and the athlete’s responses to assess the athlete’s decision making ability, reaction time, attention and memory.
-The athlete will be allowed a practice session prior to the measured test so they are aware of the testing procedure.
+The test used by Nationwide Children's Sports Medicine is a computerized test.
+The test will use words, shapes, patterns and the athlete's responses to assess the athlete's decision making ability, reaction time, attention, and memory.
+The athlete will have a practice session at the beginning of each section of the test so they are aware of the testing procedures.
 This test will be used as a baseline test for the healthy athlete.
-The entire test should take approximately 15 minutes.
+The entire test should take approximately 45 minutes.

 The results will be compiled and remain on file at the Nationwide Children’s Sports Medicine and Orthopedic Center in Westerville.
 If your child receives or is suspecting of receiving a concussion, he/she can return for further evaluation and re-testing.
 We can then compare the scores to see if your child’s brain function has been damaged and to what extent.